-A back-to-basics motorcycle, Yamaha FZ-07 with simple, solid, middleweight naked credentials is the latest addition to the FZ family.
+A back-to-basics motorcycle, Yamaha FZ-07 with simple, solid, middleweight naked credentials is the latest addition to the FZ family and not as junior to the FZ-09 as one might think.

 A Case of Sibling Rivalry